llaske/sugarizer/activities/Gridpaint.activity/lib/sugar-web/graphics/README.md

 Modifying the CSS
 -----------------

-We use [LESS](http://lesscss.org) and then compile the CSS.
+We use [LESS](http://lesscss.org) and then compile the CSS files.
 This is to be able to use calculations and variables for colors and measures.
-And to be able to output different CSS files for different screen resolutions, which is planned.
+And to be able to output different CSS files for different screen resolutions.

-To compile the CSS do:
+To compile the CSS files do:

+    lessc graphics/css/sugar-96dpi.less graphics/css/sugar-96dpi.css
-    lessc graphics/css/sugar.less graphics/css/sugar.css
+    lessc graphics/css/sugar-200dpi.less graphics/css/sugar-200dpi.css

-Be sure to compile it before commit.
+Be sure to compile them before commit.

 The grid helper
 ---------------